 Private Tunnel’s customer support is some of the worst we’ve ever experienced.

-There is a live chat feature, but the agents seemed clueless.
+There is a 24/7 live chat feature (as well as an email ticketing system), but the agents seemed clueless.
 They told us incorrect information in response to pretty much every question we asked, from the logging policy to app compatibility.

 There are some setup guides and basic troubleshooting tips on the support section of the website, but our conversations with the live chat support team make us doubt the credibility of the site in general.